 But that movie is over 50 years old (skip the poor remake from 2003), so a younger generation may think of other things.
 Such as chocolate and white truffle.
-I grabbed some Gianduia at the popular chocolate store La Bottega Guido Gobino and walked through the numerous arcades, lined by beautiful Baroque buildings.
+I grab some Gianduia at the popular chocolate store La Bottega Guido Gobino and walk through the arcades, lined by beautiful Baroque buildings.

 Next to the cathedral is the Parco Archeologico Torri Palatine, an area with old Roman ruins.
 But unlike Forum Romanum in Rome, where you have to pay for a ticket and queue for hours before getting in, this area is both free and empty.